Mehdi-sellam/IPTVStoreERP/README.md

 - **C#**
 - **ASP.NET**
 - **WebForms**
-- **Microsoft SQL Server** (Database is protected further information will be provided in the future)
+- **Microsoft SQL Server** (Database is protected, further information will be provided in the future)

 ---